Quarezz/DFBehaviors/README.md

 You simply drop NSObject to XIB, change its class to some of Behavior, and connect all needed IBOutlets and/or change settings in interface builder with IBInspectable properties.
 All behaviors inhertis from UIControl, so you can also observe value change notifications.
 Both solutions are shown in examples.

+## Will be implemented soon

+DFTableViewDataSourceBehavior
+DFCollectionViewDataSourceBehavior
+DFSoundPlayerBehavior

 ## Installation

 DFBehaviors is available through [CocoaPods](http://cocoapods.org).
 To install